TheCMMC/ABM-aggregates-box/README.md

 ## About

 This repository contains the ABM-aggregates-box model that is being developed for the [Cultivated Meat Modeling Consortium](http://www.thecmmc.org).
 To run this model a working installation of Biocellion v3.1 is needed.
+For more information about this model and relevant references view Notes.md

 ## Setup